 But some blisters can be very large and uncomfortable.
 They might take a long time to heal, because the fluid inside the blister slows down the healing process.

 If your child has a big, uncomfortable blister that hasn’t broken by itself, you can take the following steps:

-- Prick the side of the blister with a sterile needle – run the needle under hot water or use an alcohol wipe to sterilise it.
+- Prick the side of the blister with a sterile needle.
+To sterilise the needle, pour boiling hot water over it, or wipe it with an alcohol wipe.

 - Gently massage the fluid out.
 Smooth the thin covering of skin down over the base of the blister so it can act as a natural ‘bandaid’.

 After this blister treatment, the blister should dry up in a few days and a crust will form.
 Let this crust peel off naturally.